isomerpages/moe-rafflesgirlssch/highlights/highlights/_posts/2025-03-12-post-Singapore Science and Engineering Fair 2025.md

 image: ""
 variant: tiptap
 ---
-<p>The Singapore Science and Engineering Fair (SSEF) is a prestigious national
+<p>The Singapore Science and Engineering Fair (SSEF) is a national competition
-competition jointly organised by the Ministry of Education, the Agency for Science, Technology and Research (A*STAR), and the Science Centre Singapore.</p>
+organised by the Ministry of Education, the Agency for Science, Technology and Research (A*STAR) and the Science Centre Singapore.</p>
-<p>This year, Raffles Girls’ School (RGS) had an impressive showing with
+<p>This year, RGS had an impressive showing with a total of 14 projects shortlisted
-a total of 14 projects shortlisted in the SSEF Main Category and 4 projects in the Junior Scientists Category.
+in the SSEF Main Category and 4 projects in the Junior Scientists Category.
 Under the guidance of their dedicated teacher advisors and mentors, our students achieved commendable results:</p>
 <ul>
 <li>
 <p>3 Silver Awards in the Main Category</p>